yktoo/yktoo.com/content/blog/posts/0241/index.en.md

 A short announcement about a new subscription option.

-If the term {{< fl "RSS" >}} seems completely foreign to you, there's now a Good Old E-mail {{< intref "/blog/subscribe" "subscription" >}} option available for those who want to stay current with my blog.
+If the term {{< fl "RSS" >}} seems completely foreign to you, there's now a Good Old E-mail {{< a "/blog/subscribe" "subscription" >}} option available for those who want to stay current with my blog.
 This way you will receive automatic updates by e-mail.
 Of course, you can unsubscribe at any time.

 <!--more-->